 e-GERO 205.
 Introduction to Gerontology.
-(3), A survey of the characteristics and special concerns of older persons.
+(3).
+A survey of the characteristics and special concerns of older persons.
 An introduction to the social, psychological and cultural factors associated with age.
-Attention is given to services, programs, and careers in the field of gerontology.
+Attention is given to services, programs, and careers in the field of Gerontology.
 The class provides an opportunity for working with an older adult.

-GERO 375.
-Social Problems of Aging.
-(3).
-A survey of critical, problematic conditions confronting older persons in American society.
-Classroom simulations of social problems and investigation of problem areas by students are a part of the learning experience.
-Recommended solutions to identified problems will be considered.
 GERO 397.
 Direct Practice with Older Persons.
 (3-4).
 Emphasizes direct practice strategies with older adults.
 Major consideration is given to the knowledge base in gerontology that relates to communication skills, interviewing, counseling and group work with older persons and their families.
 The role and function of the professional gerontologist in working directly with elders is explained throughout the course.
 A two hour lab is required for those taking course for four credit hours (required of majors).
-GERO 485.
-Practicum/Seminar.
+GERO 410.
+Community Resources for the Elderly.
+(5).
+Lab required.
+Designed to acquaint the students with the service needs of older persons and existing community resources.
+Students evaluate both public and private community resources in relation to service gaps and defined areas of the elderly.
+GERO 415.
+Biology of Aging.
 (3).
-(Prior to intern, senior year.)
-Practicum is offered twice a year, fall and spring quarters.
-Course designed to assist the student with integration of knowledge of aging with beginning professional goals and experience.
-Practicum assists the students in the preparation of objectives and selection of internship site.
-Orientation to the agency is accomplished with the student spending one hour in class and three hours in the agency during the practicum.
-GERO 490.
-Management and
+An introductory course of the biology of aging for those training to serve the elderly.
+Emphasis is placed on the biological changes that take place during the normal process of aging in the human, includes the ten organ systems.
+GERO 434.
+Management and organizations/agencies and their relationships with aging programs.
+These topics are analyzed from the perspective of the midmanager/administrator of aging programs.
+GERO 447.
+Long Term Care

 Administration in the Aging Network.
 (3).
 Course is designed to provide an initial entry level management/administrative survey of the aging network.
-This includes settings, funding, demography, economics of the gerontological work force, organizations/agencies and their relationships with aging programs.
-These topics are analyzed from the perspective of the midmanager/administrator of aging programs.
-A comprehensive and overview of the public and private sector, administrative roles and functions will be evaluated.
+This includes settings, funding, demography, economics of the gerontological work force,

-GERO 493.
-Management/Administration of Long Term Institutional Care Facilities for the Aged.
+Administration.
 (3).
-The course provides comprehensive coverage in general administration, labor relations, personnel policy development and implementation, nursing home technology, medical records, housekeeping, public relations, licensing, financial management, budgeting, and other essential management/administrative concerns of the long term institutional care facility administrator.
+The course provides comprehensive coverage in general administration, labor relations, personnel policy development and implementation, nursing home technology, medical records, housekeeping, public relations, licensing, financial management, budgeting and other essential management/administrative concerns of the long term institutional care facility administrator.